 Invest in companies with stable payouts, rising dividend growth rate

-Since dividends can face the risk of getting cut, there is no guarantee that you will receive a stable payout.
-However, you can lower this risk by focusing on a company’s ability to increase and consistently distribute dividends instead of its dividend yield.
+Since there is a risk of companies cutting their dividends, there is no guarantee that you will receive a stable payout.
+However, you can lower this risk by focusing on a company’s ability to increase and consistently distribute dividends, instead of its dividend yield.

 One easy way is to study a company’s financial profile:

 - Total revenue: tells us the ability of the company to sell its products